For Immediate Release, November 26, 2019

 Jaclyn Lopez, (727) 490-9190, firstname.lastname@example.org

-ST. PETERSBURG, Fla.— In response to a settlement agreement with the Center for Biological Diversity, the U.S. Fish and Wildlife Service today designated critical habitat for the Suwannee moccasinshell, a freshwater Florida mussel.
+ST. PETERSBURG, Fla.— In response to a settlement agreement with the Center for Biological Diversity, the U.S. Fish and Wildlife Service today proposed designating critical habitat for the Suwannee moccasinshell, a freshwater Florida mussel.
 Its habitat has been harmed by pollution and reduced flows throughout its range, and by channel instability and excessive sedimentation.

 “Just as people need an environment free from toxic levels of pollutants, so does the Suwannee moccasinshell,” said Jaclyn Lopez with the Center for Biological Diversity.
-“This critical habitat designation will give these imperiled mussels the protection they need to survive Florida’s water crisis.”
+“This critical habitat proposal will give these imperiled mussels the protection they need to survive Florida’s water crisis.”